Aliases for ST6GAL1 Gene

 GeneCards Summary for ST6GAL1 Gene

 ST6GAL1 (ST6 Beta-Galactoside Alpha-2,6-Sialyltransferase 1) is a Protein Coding gene.
-Diseases associated with ST6GAL1 include colorectal cancer and cervical squamous cell carcinoma.
-Among its related pathways are Metabolism and O-linked glycosylation.
+Diseases associated with ST6GAL1 include Colon Adenocarcinoma and Colorectal Cancer.
+Among its related pathways are Transport to the Golgi and subsequent modification and Synthesis of substrates in N-glycan biosythesis.
 GO annotations related to this gene include sialyltransferase activity and beta-galactoside alpha-2,6-sialyltransferase activity.
-An important paralog of this gene is ST6GALNAC3.
+An important paralog of this gene is ST6GALNAC4.

 UniProtKB/Swiss-Prot for ST6GAL1 Gene